NatLibFi/NDL-VuFind2-Vagrant/README.md

 _ubuntu_:
 - 'vagrant up'
   - This will take a few minutes, so enjoy your beverage of choice!
-- 'vagrant rsync-auto'
-  - Needs to be run manually to make sure the config changes are synced to the guest machine.
 - Point your browser to <a href="http://localhost:8081/vufind2">http://localhost:8081/vufind2</a>
-  - Blank page or errors: adjust the config(s), check that rsync works (run 'vagrant rsync-auto' if not), reload browser page.
+  - Blank page or errors: adjust the config(s), reload browser page.

 _centos_:
 - 'vagrant up centos'